PROGRAM SCOPE FAQ

 That ROD allowed TxDOT to improve both US 290 and construct the parallel Hempstead Tollway along Hempstead Road.
 TxDOT ultimately plans to build the Hempstead Tollway, but current funding conditions mean that ultimate plan is not currently feasible and the tollway will not likely be built for 20 years.

 However, TxDOT wanted to make what US 290 improvements it could as soon as possible, and in June 2011 construction began at the I-610/US 290 interchange.
-As of fall 2017 work is occurring on all 13 of our program projects from I-610 to near the Harris/Waller County line, a total of 38 miles.
+As of early 2018 work is occurring on all 13 of our program projects from I-610 to near the Harris/Waller County line, a total of 38 miles.
 TxDOT will build initial improvements on US 290 from I-610 to SH 99 (Grand Parkway), please click on the FAQ above to see the details of what TxDOT is proposing.
 The US 290 footprint as approved in the program's FEIS will not change.

 When will US 290 Program construction be completed?